klustria/helidon-mp-ocivault-unittest/Practices.md

            Assertions.assertTrue(callFailed, "Expecting a failure on the getSecret() call");
        }
        ```
-    2. Run the test by doing either of the following:
+    2. Validate the test by clicking on the green arrow head on the left side of the `testGetUsernameAndPassword()` method declaration and choose `Run 'testGetUsernameAndPassword()'`.
+Expect the test result to be successful.
-        1. Right-click on `MockitoMockTest` found on the `Project` tool window and choosing `Run 'MockitoMockTest'` from the drop-down menu.
+12. Finally, run the entire test class by doing either of the steps mentioned below and expect all test results to be successful:
-        2. Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
+    * Right-click on `MockitoMockTest` found on the `Project` tool window and choosing `Run 'MockitoMockTest'` from the drop-down menu.
-    3. The test will begin execution and all test results, particularly that of `testCreateSecret()`, `testGetUsernameAndPassword()` and `testGetUnknownSecret()` should show that they had completed successfully.
+    * Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
 13. Congratulations!
 You have successfully completed Practice 2.

 ## Miscellaneous